top of page

 Thank You To Our Tribe!

 Drake quacks his special appreciation to Caroline Topperman, one of the few humans in this world who speaks directly WITH him rather than about him.
-In fact, he loves her so much, he's considering going to Toronto this winter, instead of New Zeeland.
+In fact, he loves her so much, he's considering going back to Toronto for his recharge adventure this year, instead of New Zeeland.
 I know Caroline will welcome him warmly. 🦆

 And of course, we couldn't do any of this without our amazing editor, Kalli Connor!
 She and Drake have a special relationship, and she treats our writing as precious as her own.
 We will never be able to thank her enough for all she's done for our writing career... so we hope the money we pay her makes up for it in some small way. 😉